ShopBonsai/interview-test-data-ml/README.md

 # Bonsai Interview Test

+You could find brief description of my solution in BonsaiShopSolutionDescription.pdf file.
+Training code is located inside recommendation directory.

 Welcome to the Machine Learning interview test for Shop Bonsai.

 This interview test simulates a problem that is closely related to what you would be doing here at Shop Bonsai.